Puna snipe: Breeding

 The puna snipe's breeding season varies geographically.
 It is mostly between October and December in Peru and includes at least September in northern Chile.
 The male performs a winnowing display during courtship, flying high in circles and then taking shallow dives to produce a distinctive sound.
 Nothing else is known about its breeding biology.

 Vocal and non-vocal sounds

 The puna snipe sings from the ground "a fast-paced but mellow-sounding 'tip-tip-tip-tip...', 'cut-cut-cut-cut...' or 'dyak dyak dyak .... dyuc dyuc dyuc...'".
-When taking flight it makes "a sharp, dry 'chep chep chep!', 'che’che’che' or 'dzeetch'".
+When taking flight it makes "a sharp, dry 'chep chep chep!', 'che'che'che' or 'dzeetch'".
 The species' non-vocal winnowing is made by air flowing over the outer tail feathers during flight.
-It is described as "a long, stuttering whoosh, rendered 'tch’ch’ch’ch’".
+It is described as "a long, stuttering whoosh, rendered 'tch'ch'ch'ch'".

 Status

 The IUCN has assessed the puna snipe as being of Least Concern.
-It has a fairly large range, and though its population size is not known it is believed to be stable.
+It has a fairly large range; although its population size is not known, it is believed to be stable.
 No immediate threats have been identified.
 It is considered fairly common in Peru and uncommon in Chile.